-426. Student Teaching: Early Childhood (4 or 8 sem. hrs.).
-Placement with a qualified teacher and university supervisor in an appropriate classroom setting for a minimum of 12 consecutive, full weeks.
+426. Student Teaching: Early Childhood (4 or 8 sem. hrs.), Placement with a qualified teacher and university supervisor in an appropriate classroom setting for a minimum of 12 consecutive, full weeks.
 NOTE: When early childhood major is double majoring with intervention specialist major, this course will be reduced to 4 hours and will be for a minimum of 6 consecutive, full weeks.
 Actual participation in classroom activities on a daily basis is the emphasis.
 Planning, organizing, instruction, and evaluating are key elements.
 Developing overall classroom management skills, professionalism, cooperative staff relations, and strong work ethic are key elements.
 Senior level only.
 No other course work is to be taken during the Senior Block and the 12 consecutive, full weeks of student teaching.
 Appropriate classroom setting is defined as one that meets the learned society guidelines for early childhood.
-The early childhood candidate is required to have experience with both preschool youngsters and primary level youngsters in an inclusive setting.
+The early childhood candidate is required to have experience with both preschool and primary level students in an inclusive setting.
 Placement will be dependent upon a student's prior field experiences in EDU 345.
-Prerequisites: 3.0 GPA, C- or higher in PSY 101 and EDU 344, 345.
+There is an additional fee with this course.
+Prerequisites: 3.0 GPA, C- or higher in PSY 101 and EDU 344, 345; COM 100 and WRI 101 or Honors Program.
 Must earn state passing scores on all state mandated tests required for their licensure area.
 Corequisites: EDU 416, EIS 380, 468.
 (Fall, Spring)